 Only visitors who are in both segments at the same time will be part of the East Asian students segment.

-Segments in Marketing Factory are not organized in a tree structure (like folders and subfolders) with children inheriting properties from their parents.
+Segments in jExperience are not organized in a tree structure (like folders and subfolders) with children inheriting properties from their parents.
 Nevertheless, as a segment can use other segments as conditions and, as the calculation of the segment population is done in real-time, this is functionally very similar to an inheritance mechanism.

 If the segment(s) set as conditions are changed in their definition for any reason, then all segments using this condition will be instantly updated as well.

 Lets say that our previous Students segment is defined by the following conditions:

 - The property high-school is Yes

 We can create another segment for US students defined like this

 First this segment is faster to create or maintain, because we don't have to redefine the previous 3 conditions that define the Students segment.
 Second, if the Students segment is modified to take people from 13 to 22, then the change will immediately impact the US Students segment without having to edit it manually.

 When building segments, unless you have very specific use cases, you should not try to be too specific.
 Multiplying very fine (hence, small in population) segments with too many conditions is not worth the time spent to manage them and may reduce performance.
 As the usage of segments is based on the fact that, statistically, the individuals who share the characteristics have similar behaviors, segments only make sense if there are enough profiles matching them.